yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/on-premises-script.md

     - `--mount_points` - enter the mount point configured for the node (typically `/data`).
 If you have multiple drives, add these as a comma-separated list, such as, for example, `/mnt/d0,/mnt/d1`.
     - `--install_node_agent` - this flag instructs the script to install the node agent, which is required for YugabyteDB Anywhere to communicate with the instance.
     - `--api_token` - enter your API token; you can create an API token by navigating to your **User Profile** and clicking **Generate Key**.
-    - `--yba_url` - enter the URL of the machine where you are running YugabyteDB Anywhere, with port 9000.
-For example, `https://ybahost.company.com:9000`.
+    - `--yba_url` - enter the URL of the machine where you are running YugabyteDB Anywhere.
+For example, `https://ybahost.company.com`.
 The node must be able to communicate with YugabyteDB Anywhere at this address.
     - `--node_name` - enter a name for the node.
     - `--instance_type` - enter the name of the [instance type](../on-premises-nodes/#add-instance-types) to use for the node.
 The name must match the name of an existing instance type.
     - `--zone_name` - enter a zone name for the node.